jonlovera/staple/CONTRIBUTING.md

 ## Setting Up a Local Copy

+1. Make sure you have a `PostgreSQL` server running.

-1. Clone the repo with `git clone https://gitlab.com/moretape/staple`
+2. Clone the repo with `git clone https://gitlab.com/moretape/staple`

-2. Run `yarn` or `npm install` in the root `staple` folder.
+3. Run `yarn` or `npm install` in the root `staple` folder.

-Once it is done, you can modify any file locally and run `npm run start` just like in a generated project.
+Once it is done, you can modify any file locally and run `npm run start` and it will run the `examples/with-sequelize` project by default.

 If you want to try out the end-to-end flow with the global CLI, you can do this too: